Intent to Register

 A non-BMOS student can only apply to the DAN Management program when they have completed at least 5.0 courses with an overall average of 70%.
 If you do not meet this, you may take courses in the summer and request to enter a Specialization in the Fall.

-We only assess students for the Honors programs during the May Adjudication, so to be considered for Honors you must apply on your next Intent to Register and we will check you for Honors in that following May.
+We only assess students for the Honors programs during the May Adjudication due to limited enrolment, so to be considered for Honors you must apply on your next Intent to Register and we will check you for Honors in that following May.
+For fourth year graduating students, please speak with one of our Advisors to discuss your options.

 If a student is unsuccessful in progressing in the BMOS program because their cumulative overall average falls below 65%, they will be required to obtain re-admission to the program.
 To be re-admitted, a student must: